materialsproject/pymatgen/docs/usage.md

 In version 2.0.0 of pymatgen, we introduced one of the most powerful and useful tools yet - an adaptor to the Materials Project REST API.
 The Materials Project REST API (simply Materials API) was introduced to provide a means for users to programmatically query for materials data.
 This allows users to efficiently perform structure manipulation and analyses without going through the web interface.

-In parallel, we have coded in the `pymatgen.ext.matproj` module a MPRester, a user-friendly high-level interface to the Materials API to obtain useful pymatgen objects for further analyses.
+In parallel, we have coded in the `pymatgen.ext.matproj` module a `MPRester`, a user-friendly high-level interface to the Materials API to obtain useful pymatgen objects for further analyses.
 To use the Materials API, your need to first register with the Materials Project and generate your API key in your dashboard at https://www.materialsproject.org/dashboard.
-In the examples below, the user's Materials API key is designated as "USER_API_KEY".
+In the examples below, the user's Materials API key is designated as `"USER_API_KEY"`.

 The MPRester provides many convenience methods, but we will just highlight a few key methods here.